top of page

 Insulin

-High levels = fat storage, especially if paired with a high-carb/sugar diet
+High levels = fat storage, especially with a high-carb/sugar diet

 Cortisol

-High stress = fat storage, especially belly, but can affect thighs too
+High stress = fat storage, particularly in the belly, but affects thighs too

 Leptin

 Regulates hunger/fat storage.
-Resistance may lead to excess storage
+Resistance can lead to excess storage

 Testosterone